michael-eddy/mcat/README.md

 # Or from a url!
 mcat "https://somewebite.com/file.pdf"

-# Or HTML
+# Need it as HTML?
 mcat project.docx -o html

-# ls, you can list a dir
+# list a directory using images!
 mcat ls

 # Show a document inline as an image